 5. Costa Rica

 You can spend weeks exploring it all by combining different trails and itineraries.
 Start in the capital city of San Jose.
-San Jose offers much for visitors, but you’ll want to leave it behind if you want to truly experience the incredible biodiversity here.
+San Jose offers much for visitors, but you’ll want to leave it behind to truly experience the incredible biodiversity here.

 One of the best hikes you can do in a day in Costa Rica is the 5.5 km Rio Celeste Waterfall Hike, Tenorio Volcano National Park.
-Grab breakfast at a soda (Costa Rican restaurant) in the trailhead parking lot before your start.
+Before you start, grab breakfast at a soda (Costa Rican restaurant) in the trailhead parking lot.

 It’s a beautiful hike where every step is worthy of your Instagram feed.
 Expect your friends to accuse you of nefariously using Photoshop.
 That’s how unbelievable the waterfall panorama is.

-You’ll also be treated to the best of Costa Rican nature as you walk through the misty forests and past turquoise springs.
-Although the first part of the trail is actually a paved pathway, you will eventually meet mud and rocks so definitely wear your boots.
-You’ll be challenged on this trail with its inclines and steps, but the Rio Celeste Waterfall, Blue Lagoon, and Tenorio Volcano views are worth it.
+You’ll also be treated to Costa Rican nature as you walk through the misty forests and past turquoise springs.
+Although the first part of the trail is actually a paved pathway, you will eventually meet mud and rocks, so definitely wear your boots.
+With its inclines and steps, you’ll be challenged on this trail, but the Rio Celeste Waterfall, Blue Lagoon, and Tenorio Volcano views are worth it.

 The best way to get around Costa Rica as a backpacker is by bus because they run often and they are quite inexpensive.
-But if you have a group going, you can also charter your own tour transportation and private guides.
+But if you have a group, you can also charter your tour transportation and private guides.
 Viator has flexible options that will save you time and frustration.

 San Jose has a long list of high-quality accommodations.
-We like the Barcelo San Jose because of its convenient location.
-It’s located just under a couple of miles from the city center, but the neighborhood is quiet.
-The property offers an outdoor pool, three on-site restaurants, free wi-fi, and an airport shuttle.
+We like Barcelo San Jose because of its convenient location.
+It’s just a few miles from the city center, but the neighborhood is quiet.
+The property offers an outdoor pool, three on-site restaurants, free Wi-Fi, and an airport shuttle.